xooausertwo/SimpleGetSetContract/README.md

 # SimpleGetSetContract
 Invalid Testcase :

-GitHub Repo not contains Xooa.yaml file
+Xooa.yaml file does not contains Fully Qualified path of the Smart Contract